 Reflexive Cinema: Rethinking Self-Consciousness, Affect and Intermediality in the Moving Image

-How may we best understand reflexivity and 'self-consciousness' in cinema, e.g., in relation to moving-image signification, narrative, style, emotion, and affect?
-Which reflexive forms and processes does cinema share with other arts and media, and which are specific to it?
+How may we best understand reflexivity, self-consciousness, and 'metacinema,' including in relation to cinematic fiction, style, emotion, and affect?
+Which reflexive and metareferential forms and processes does cinema share with other arts/media, and which are specific to it?
 What does the operation of cinematic reflexivity reveal about narrative filmmaking and film spectatorship, more generally?

-My transdisciplinary research re-conceives cinematic reflexivity and related processes – including narrative and stylistic self-consciousness; ‘metareference’; metalepsis; mise-en-abyme; direct address – from a twenty-first century standpoint.
-I analyze cognitive-semiotic, intermedial, and under explored affective (including ‘embodied’) dimensions of reflexivity, understood as a major aspect of cinematic meaning, expression, and experience.
-Drawing on certain ideas in semiotics and aesthetics, as well as film and media theory, the resulting book (under contract with Oxford University Press) also builds significant bridges between the philosophy of film in both ‘continental’ (e.g., phenomenological, Deleuzian) and analytic-cognitive traditions of thought, which are most often pursued in isolation.
-During my NIAS fellowship, I will focus on reflexivity in relation to cinematic affect/emotion, embodied cognition, and intermediality, and take advantage of research and dissemination opportunities in Amsterdam and The Netherlands in these areas.
+My transdisciplinary research re-conceives cinematic reflexivity, metacinema, metareference, narrative and stylistic self-consciousness, and related processes, from a twenty-first century standpoint.
+I analyze cognitive-semiotic, intermedial, and notably under explored affective and immersive – including ‘embodied’ – dimensions of reflexivity, understood as a major aspect of cinematic meaning and experience.
+Arguing against widespread views of reflexivity as inherently anti-immersive, and drawing on general semiotics and aesthetics, as well as film and media theory, the resulting book (under contract with Oxford University Press) also builds significant bridges between the philosophy of film in both continental (e.g., phenomenological, Deleuzian) and analytic-cognitive traditions of thought, which are most often pursued in isolation.
+During my NIAS fellowship, I will focus on reflexivity in relation to cinematic affect and emotion, embodied cognition, and intermediality, taking advantage of considerable research and dissemination opportunities in Amsterdam and the Netherlands in these areas.

 – Film Worlds: A Philosophical Aesthetics of Cinema (Columbia University Press, 2015).